 Often you will be doing some basic household chores, such as watering plants, collecting mail, putting out garbage, recycling and compost.
-Depending on your ability and skill level, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a hot tub to maintain, but keep in mind that house sitters are not expected to be extraordinary cleaners, gardeners or handymen.
-Most housesits will already have maintenance staff in place for whatever needs care, and you may just have to let them into the house or yard as needed.
+Depending on your ability and skill level, you may be giving pets medications, treatments, baths, brushings, etc. Sometimes there will be a garden to water, a lawn to mow, or a hot tub to maintain, but keep in mind that house sitters are not expected to be cleaners, gardeners or handymen.
+Most housesits already have maintenance staff in place for whatever needs care, and you may just have to let them into the house or yard as needed.
 On my housesits, I've had visits from everyone from mailmen, delivery services, laundry services, house cleaners, window cleaners, gardeners, electricians, cable technicians, realtors, dog walkers, mobile veterinarians, emergency vets, local animal rescue and wildlife agencies, and mobile dog groomers.